Missing man was ‘cut up in a chipper’ and fed to hogs, daughter says

 Volunteers search for Willis

 Kelsie Houpe has been trying to find Willis as a volunteer since about two weeks after he was reported missing.
-She said she saw tattoos identifying KKK and Aryan Nation on the people she talked to.
+She said she talk to people with tattoos identifying them as members of the KKK and Aryan Nation.

 She said going to Waverly took courage because it’s a former “sundown town.”